 Everything You Need to Know About Dating a Korean Man

 At the time of writing, I have lived in Seoul for about six months.
 I’ve had my fair share of dates – good, bad, and humorous.
-Here, I will share some tips based on my personal experiences as well as those of my friends.
+Here, I will share some tips on dating in Korea based on my personal experiences as well as those of my friends.
 However, everyone’s experiences are different and yours may vary as well.

 Everybody is different